alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 ### Maintenance of the new model and existing client/server model of CSI Proxy

-The `library-development` branch will be used for the development of this model, `master` will have the existing client/server mode.
-We plan to create alpha tags on the `library-development` branch and use it in CSI Drivers, next once it's integrated we will create a v2 tag, make `library-deveopment` the new default (`master` will point to the new implementation, `v1.x` will point to the existing one).
+The `library-development` branch will be used for the development of this model. `master` will have the existing client/server mode.
+We plan to create alpha tags on the `library-development` branch and use it in CSI Drivers.
+Once integrated, we will create a v2 tag and make `library-deveopment` the new default. `master` will point to the new implementation, whereas the legacy code is maintained on the`v1.x`.

-`v1.x` will still be open for urgent bug fixes but new features should go into the new model.
+`v1.x` will still be open for urgent bug fixes but new features should be developed in the v2 codebase.

 ### Security analysis

-We suggest enabling HostProcess containers only for system workloads, one of the drawbacks of this new mode is the lack of filesystem isolation which means that HostProcess containers have entire visibility of the host fileystem, to prevent workloads from accessing specific paths in the host we recommend:
+We suggest enabling HostProcess containers only for system workloads.
+One of the drawbacks of this new mode is the lack of filesystem isolation, which means that HostProcess containers have entire visibility of the host fileystem.
+To prevent workloads from accessing specific paths in the host we recommend:

 - Creating a Windows user with limited permissions to create files under the kubelet controlled path `C:\var\lib\kubelet`
-- Enabling PodSecurityAdmission on the namespace where system components run, note that this needs an additiona admission webhook to be installed in the cluster.
+- Enabling `PodSecurityAdmission` on the namespace where system components run.
+Note that this needs an additiona admission webhook to be installed in the cluster.

 ### Test Plan